10up/Engineering-Best-Practices/_includes/markdown/React.md

 ### Prerendering
 If you're only investigating SSR to improve the SEO of a handful of marketing pages, you probably want [prerendering](https://github.com/geelen/react-snapshot) instead.
 Rather than using a web server to compile HTML on-the-fly, prerendering simply generates static HTML files for specific routes at build time.
 The advantage is setting up prerendering is much simpler and allows you to keep your frontend as a fully static site.

+### Dynamic Rendering

+Another alternative for improving SEO on react websites without SSR is to use [Dynamic Rendering](https://developers.google.com/search/docs/guides/dynamic-rendering).
+This requires a more complex set up but the benefit is that you don't have to change anything in your SPA.

+The idea here is to set up a server or service that will be responsible for prerendering you SPA through a headless browser before serving the markup to search engines.

 ## Debugging
 React provides a Chrome &amp; Firefox extension to facilitate debugging.
 It is an extremely useful debugging tool, providing quick transparent access into the data within your React instance.
 Whenever you encounter a new concept in React, it’s generally a good idea to open up the dev tool, and observe your application state.